 Skip to main content

-The ClearPolicy API uses OAuth 2.0 bearer tokens for authentication.
-Every request must include a valid access token in the Authorization header.
-Tokens are scoped to a specific organization — the token you use determines which organization’s data is returned.
+The ClearPolicy API uses bearer tokens for authentication.
+Every request must include a valid API token in the Authorization header.
+Tokens are tied to the organization where they were created, so the token you use determines which organization’s data is returned.

 1